w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 The following is a complete list of definitions from the WCAG 2.2 glossary.
 Some items apply to all technologies and do not require additional guidance in this document; guidance on the remainder follows.

+<p class="ednote">The definitions sub-sections will be updated by the WCAG2ICT Task Force to include definitions that were added or changed since the 2013 WCAG2ICT Note.</p>

 ### Glossary Items that Apply to All Technologies

 The following glossary items apply to all technologies and do not require further interpretation for non-web Information and Communications Technologies.